zauberzeug/livesync/README.md

 ## Use Case

 [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) and similar tools are great as long as your remote machine is powerful enough.
-But if your target is a Raspberry Pi, Jetson Nano/Xavier/Orin, Beagle Board or similar, it feels like coding in yelly.
+But if your target is a Raspberry Pi, Jetson Nano/Xavier/Orin, Beagle Board or similar, it feels like coding in jelly.
 Especially if you run powerful extensions like Pylance.
 LiveSync solves this by watching your code for changes and just copying the modifications to the slow remote machine.
-It works best if you have some kind of reloading mechanism in place on the target ([NiceGUI](https://nicegui.io), [FastAPI](https://fastapi.tiangolo.com/) or [Flask](https://flask.palletsprojects.com/) for example).
+It works best if you have some kind of reload mechanism in place on the target ([NiceGUI](https://nicegui.io), [FastAPI](https://fastapi.tiangolo.com/) or [Flask](https://flask.palletsprojects.com/) for example).

 ## Usage